reactjs/react.dev/content/docs/static-type-checking.md

 ## Flow

-Flow is a static type checker for your JavaScript code.
-It lets you annotate the variables, functions, and React components with a special type syntax, and catch mistakes early.
+[Flow](https://flow.org/) is a static type checker for your JavaScript code.
+Like React, it is developed at Facebook.

+Flow lets you annotate the variables, functions, and React components with a special type syntax, and catch mistakes early.
+You can read an [introduction to Flow](https://flow.org/en/docs/getting-started/) to learn its basics.

 To use Flow, you need to: